- August 31, 2021

 - The English translation is poor, leading to confusion and difficulty in understanding the story and dialogue.

-- Gameplay mechanics are clunky, with issues such as character movement being slow and frequent instances of getting stuck on the environment.
+- Gameplay mechanics are clunky, with issues like character movement being slow and frequent instances of getting stuck on the environment.

-- The level design can be confusing, with invisible walls and unclear navigation that detracts from the exploration experience.
+- The level design can be frustrating due to confusing navigation and the presence of invisible walls, detracting from the exploration experience.

 story